Marie Rose (Dead or Alive): Promotion and reception

-Several figures have been produced, such as one by Juya Co., Ltd for her appearance in Dead or Alive 5 Last Round, and a 1/6th scale diorama by Koei Tecmo as part of their collaboration with mobile game Azur Lane.
+In merchandise, several figures have been produced by companies such as Kotobukiya, Kaiyodo, Max Factory, and Freeing B-Style.
+A 1/6th scale diorama by Koei Tecmo was also released as part of their collaboration with mobile game Azur Lane.
+Meanwhile, several 3D mousepads were also released, with the wrist rests designed to emphasize either her bust or her buttocks.
+She and Honoka were also featured on promotional swimsuit posters given out for pre-orders of Xtreme 3.

 Since her debut Marie Rose has been mostly well received, and has often been a frequent subject of cosplay by fans of the series.
 The Dead or Alive 6 development team stated that the game came about because of the characters popularity, as after her debut several other companies approached Koei Tecmo to collaborate with them due to the marketing buzz that spread rapidly.
 Matt Sainsbury of DigitallyDownloaded.net stated while he felt Marie Rose was "controversial [...] (for obvious reasons)", he considered her one of his favorite characters in gaming.
 Describing Marie Rose as originally "something of a joke character" for how sharply she contrasted against the series' other female characters particularly in regards to bust size, he felt while she appeared intended to be "somewhat of a joke character" she had become one of the most popular in the series.
 Sainsbury attributed these factors to her being "coquettish and cute", but also the development team involving her more in the game's story which helped illustrate "glimpses of a fun and empowered personality".

 In contrast, the staff of Kakuchopurei criticized her design as "just loli fanservice" and felt there was not much thought put into her design, comparing her to characters such as Tekkens Lucky Chloe or Soulcaliburs Amy in that regard.
 They further felt she was less fleshed out and more a "checklist character" collection of tropes to fill out the roster, highlighting her short temper, short height and low attack damage.
 However, despite these criticisms they were hopeful the series would do more with Marie Rose in the series' main storyline.
 Ishaan Sahdev of Siliconera described her as having an "interesting sense of style", noting while her original outfit tied into her gothic lolita aspect, he expressed confusion over what her primary alternate attire was supposed to be, describing it as a mix of swimsuit and maid outfit and furthermore a "crime against fashion".
 On the other hand, Dengeki Online writer "Masked Imachi" heavily praised her battle suit attire, and considered her his current favorite character in the series.
 He expressed a preference for the character's stories over their gameplay, and appreciated how "cute" Marie Rose was, feeling that later additions to the series would have a hard time surpassing her character in terms of appeal.